FBar000/CTCollectionRobot/README.md

 ## Description

 These scripts automate parts of the accessioning process on the Madison [Collective Access](https://collectiveaccess.org/) database, and possibly the Collective Access database interface more broadly.
-The scripts use python's selenium library to navigate the database website as any user would and therby automate certain tasks.
+The scripts use python's selenium library to navigate the database website as any user would and thereby automate certain tasks.
 This is a temporary solution and should not be relied upon; the scripts rely on a version of the website which is not guaranteed to remain the same.

 <br>